Vinniesss/V-Null/README.md

 - 💥 **Stealth Termination** — Injects minimal shellcode to trigger a genuine access violation, avoiding the typical `TerminateProcess` fingerprint
 - 🪟 **Native Error Dialog** — Displays a Windows-style "Application Error" message box via `WTSSendMessage`, making the block look like a natural crash
 - 📋 **Flexible Blacklist** — Supports exact name matching and prefix matching for broader coverage
-- 🚀 **Runs as a Service** — Starts automatically with Windows, operates silently in the background
+- 🚀 **Runs as a Service** — Starts automatically with Windows, operating completely silently with no event logs
+- 👻 **Stealthy Installation** — Installs using a randomized, legitimate-sounding service name (e.g., `WinDefenderSync`) hidden in `ProgramData` to evade detection
-- 🎨 **Splash Screen** — Displays a styled console banner on the user's desktop when the service starts
+- 🎨 **Splash Screen** — Displays a styled console banner on the user's desktop when the executable is launched manually

 ## How It Works